 The 4th DCA rejected the premise that this loss payment provision served as a bar to payment under the assignment agreement between the insured and One Call, the remediation firm to whom the right to benefits was assigned.
 The court indicated that the policyholder had the right to assign money or the right to benefits after the loss without regard to whether the “time for payment” had come and gone.
 The court found that this type of standard loss payment provision does not preclude assignment of a post-loss claim even though payment is not yet due under the terms of the policy.
 Based on this reasoning, the court held that an assignable right to benefits accrues at the time of loss even if payment is not yet due under the policy loss payment provision.

 Although this court ruled in favor of the insured, an assignment of rights by an insured is often disputed by the insurance company.
 The insurer might claim that the contractor is abusing its legal rights under the policy by performing unnecessary work or overbilling for the cost.
-If you have questions about whether to sign this type of agreement assigning your legal rights over to a loss mitigation contractor, we invite you to contact us to discuss your rights and options, so you are not stuck covering excessive charges later.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].